-Now, there’s still no 100% guarantee the patch is going to totally work and fix things because sometimes patches fail.
+Truthfully, there’s still no 100% guarantee the patch is going to totally work and fix things because sometimes patches fail.
 In most cases, though, they work.

-Why Do I Recommend Umbilical Hernia Repair with Mesh?
+Would I Recommend Umbilical Hernia Repair with Mesh?

 The Wednesday after Christmas, my mailman and I got to chat when he brought me a package.
 (God Bless Amazon Prime.)
 He told me he was going to have surgery the following day to have his umbilical hernia repaired, so he wouldn’t be bringing my mail for a while.